WordPress vs. Blogger – Which one is Better? (Pros and Cons)

 0

 Do new users often ask why they should use WordPress instead of free blogging services like WordPress.com or Blogger?
 Beginner is the largest resource site for WordPress beginners, so it is apparent that we favor WordPress over other blogging platforms.
-In this article, we will do a WordPress vs. Blogger comparison to help you decide which one is better for your needs.
-We will cover all WordPress vs. Blogger pros and cons, so you can make the best decision when Blogger vs. WordPress is a platform for your site.
+This article will compare WordPress vs. Blogger to help you decide which is better for your needs.
+We will cover all WordPress vs. Blogger pros and cons so you can choose when Blogger vs. WordPress is a platform for your site.

 WordPress vs. Blogger - Pros and Cons